course-kit/guides/getting-started.md

 By default, CourseKit will redirect them to a generic "Thanks for registering" page.
 It's better, though, if you provide a *home page URL* value for your course.

-To do this, you'll need to edit your course in the dashboard and provide your course's home page URL.
+To do this, you'll need to edit your course in the dashboard and provide your course's home page URL, for example https://coursekit-nuxt-demo.netlify.app/courses/1.
 Again, if you're developing locally, you can use an ngrok URL.

 ![getting-started-17](assets/getting-started-17.png)